-All Giverny tours take their clients to see the gardens and last home of Claude Monet.
+All Giverny tours take clients to see the gardens and last home of Claude Monet.
 Some even speak about why he created them.
-Our Giverny tour is unique in that we use the 90 minute drive through small roads that cross the country-side that he loved to paint to reach Giverny, during which we evoke the complicated and often controversial character of the artist, to bring him to life, and to show you many of the subjects that he depicted which still appear today as they did when he painted them .
+Our private Giverny tour is unique in that we plan a 90 minute drive through small roads that cross the country-side that he loved to paint to reach Giverny, during which we evoke the complicated and often cantankerous character of the artist, to bring him to life, and to show you many of the subjects that he depicted which still appear today as they did when he painted them .
 We also relate how he created his gardens, and how he made use of them.

-Our Giverny tour leaves the Normandy auto-route at Mantes la Jolie, and takes a small road that leads to Vétheuil, the village in which Monet lived the most bitter and impoverished years of his life with his first wife, who died there, and his mistress.
+Our private Giverny tour leaves the Normandy auto-route at Mantes la Jolie, and takes small roads that lead to Vétheuil, the village in which Monet lived the most bitter and impoverished years of his life with his first wife, where she died, and his mistress.
 As we approach the village, we can stop at a site that Monet painted three times, a view of the Seine river with the village in the background, painted when spring was in full bloom.
 The view today is quite similar to the way it looked when he painted it, and the comparison of the actual with what he rendered is a unique way for you to enter the mind and soul of the artist.
 That he was able to celebrate the resurgence of life on canvas, even as his wife expired, tells you a great deal about the man.

-By the time we reach Giverny, you will have insights into what made Claude Monet the unique man and great artist that he became, which contributes substantially to your enjoyment in seeing his gardens and home.
-Our private Giverny tours are truly unique, memorably enjoyable, and require half a day to perform.
+By the time you reach Giverny, you will have insights into what made Claude Monet the unique man and great artist that he became, which contributes substantially to your enjoyment in seeing his gardens and home.
+Our private Giverny tours are truly unique, and memorably enjoyable, but they require only half a day to perform.

-There are numerous attractive options for a leisurely lunch in the vicinity, some in the outdoors when the weather is fair, or in charming country inns for those days when it is not.
+There are numerous attractive options for a leisurely lunch in the vicinity, some in the outdoors when the weather is fair, or inside in superb country inns for those days when it is not.

-For more information or to schedule your Giverny tour, please contact us at our US number (631) 600-1120.
+For more information or to schedule your private Giverny tour, please contact us at our US number 631-600-1120.